 From the Book:

-Harry mentions that it's Voldemort and his followers' fault for destroying families: mentally shattered Neville's parents, implied to have hurt a member of the Abotts, killed Moaning Myrtle, ruined the Crouch family, killed most of the Tonks family, forced the Malfoy family to be separated, and killed Harry's parents, godparent, and James's friends.
+- Harry mentions that it's Voldemort and his followers' fault for destroying families: mentally shattered Neville's parents, implied to have hurt one of Hannah Abbott's parents, killed Moaning Myrtle, ruined the Crouch family, killed most of the Tonks family, forced the Malfoy family to be separated, and killed Harry's parents, godparent, and James's friends.

-Harry thinking about his parents never hugging him like that when Molly hugged him.
+- Harry thinking about his relatives never hugging him, like a mother would, when Molly hugged him.
 Not to mention that all the while, Harry was fighting back tears over Cedric's death.

-Cedric's father, who acted like a pompous Jerkass towards Harry, didn't take the Triwizard winnings and also let him know that he doesn't blame him for Cedric's death.
+- Cedric's father, who acted like a pompous Jerkass towards Harry in the book, didn't take the Triwizard winnings and also let him know that he doesn't blame him for Cedric's death.

-Dumbledore's speech at the end eulogizing Cedric.
-Cho crying silently, Harry sitting there in shock.
+- Dumbledore's speech at the end eulogizing Cedric.
+Cho crying silently.